goeb/smit/README.md

 - follow team activity
 - capitalize knowledge

-Issues are to be understand in the broad sense:
+Issues are to be understood in the broad sense:
 - tasks
 - ideas
 - requests